“Erfolg in aller Welt” - “Success all over the world”

 Hanoverians are horses of predominantly Hanoverian descent, which are bred according to the breeding regulations of the Verband Hannoverscher Warmblutzuchter e.V.
 (VHW) – the Hanoverian Warmblood Breeders Association in Germany....Read more

-For the very first time we have the possibility to present colts for licensing in Australasia.
-Two young colts and a GP jumping stallion were put forward this year and both were licensed to go forward to the Stallion Sport
+Stallion Licensing – final approval from Verband Veterinary Team has come through for two of the stallions.
+For the very first time we have had the possibility to present colts for licensing in Australasia.
+Two young colts and both were

 Emelia Forsyth has finished her season on a high with wins in both the Equissage Horse Grand Prix and FMG Young Rider at Showjumping Waitemata’s Grand Prix Jumping Show at the weekend.
 Aboard her feisty chestnut mare Henton Faberge (For